Skip to main content

 Essential ARIA Attributes

-• aria-label — Provides a text label when visible text is insufficient (e.g., icon-only buttons)
+• aria-label — Provides a text label when visible text isn't enough (e.g., icon-only buttons)

 • aria-labelledby — Points to another element whose text serves as the label